-When run on the title screen or "load game" screen, loads the save with the given folder name without requiring interaction.
-Note that inactive saves (i.e. saves under the "start game" menu) are currently not supported.
+When run on the Dwarf Fortress title screen or "load game" screen, this script will load the save with the given folder name without requiring interaction.
+Note that inactive saves (i.e. saves under the "start game" menu that have gone through world generation but have not had a fort or adventure game started in them yet) cannot be loaded by this script.